Review · Other Supplements

 1 source attached

-Overcoming Onychomycosis is a $59 digital guide that pulls common natural nail-care steps — tea tree oil, vinegar soaks, hygiene habits, dietary changes — into a single PDF with a quick-start checklist and two bonus PDFs.
-It’s delivered through ClickBank with a 60-day refund.
+A $59 digital guide that collects home remedies for nail fungus — tea tree oil, vinegar soaks, dietary changes — into a single PDF with a quick-start checklist and a few bonus PDFs, sold through ClickBank with a 60-day refund window.

 What you actually get